-In light of these extraordinary times, we in the Libraries are interested in documenting the wide range of recent Williams’ experiences.
+In light of these extraordinary times, we in the Libraries, in collaboration with the Davis Center, are interested in documenting the wide range of recent Williams’ experiences.
 This documentation, called The Covid-19 Williams Experience Project, will be collected, preserved for posterity, and made accessible by Special Collections.

 We are reaching out to you as students, staff, and faculty to submit your documentation.